AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

 * The user had an event with a timestamp that is within the data feed frequency window (the given hour or day of the data feed).
 * The user qualified for the _Campaign B_ segment **sometime within the lookback date range**.

-  For a qualifying event that ocurred 9 days ago, this means the user **would be included** in the data feed if the lookback date range were set to 30 days, but the user **would not be included** in the data feed if the lookback date range were set to 7 days.
+  For a qualifying event that occurred 9 days ago, this means the user **would be included** in the data feed if the lookback date range were set to 30 days, but the user **would not be included** in the data feed if the lookback date range were set to 7 days.

 >[!ENDSHADEBOX]

 ### Session calculation

-Session boundaries are calculated using data within the lookback date range.
-Maybe this matters more regarding what the session ID is?
+Session boundaries are calculated using data within the lookback date range. <!--Maybe this matters more regarding what the session ID is?
 Could it impact the Session ID?
-Could impact a lot of things, like session-based persistence.
+This could impact several factors, such as session-based persistence.-->

 ### Dimension persistence